amzn/amazon-pay-sdk-csharp/README.md

 Client client = new Client(config);
 ```
 Setting configuration while instantiating the Client object with Json file
-* follow the key values mentioned in the table above
+* key names for json are mentioned in the table Parameters List
 * keys are not case sensitive, Ex `merchant_id` can also be named as `Merchant_ID`
 * The full path with the file name that has correct readbale permissions should be provided to the client class constructor